9: Biohydrogen - An Introduction

 \end{equation}

-In the next section, we will discuss the hydrogenases that produce and use H2 in microbes, so this chapter will treat them very generally.
+In the next section, we will discuss the hydrogenases that produce and use H2 in microbes.
+This chapter will treat them very generally.
 However, we need to review the topic.

 Use of H2 as a source of electrons for reduction reactions.

 Each hydrogen in H2 has an oxidation number of 0.
-Each can be oxidized to H+ (oxidation number +1) with the 2 electrons passed on to a substrate/cofactor or a sequential series of substrates with higher and higher standard reduction potentials (better oxidizing agents), forming reduced products.
+Each can be oxidized to H+ (oxidation number +1), with the 2 electrons transferred to a substrate/cofactor or to a series of substrates with successively higher standard reduction potentials (better oxidizing agents), forming reduced products.

 H2 + (substrate)OX → 2H+ + (product)RED

-This general reaction is analogous to the mitochondrial electron transport chain, in which electrons are passed from a source (NADH) to oxidized forms of acceptors.
+This general reaction is analogous to the mitochondrial electron transport chain, in which electrons are passed from a source (NADH) to oxidized acceptor molecules.
 The general reaction below shows each redox pair in the electron transport chain.

 NADH/NAD+ → FAD/FADH2 → UQ/UQH2 → Cyto COX/Cyto CRED → O2/H2O

 Some organisms have evolved to produce energy by oxidizing H2.
-This reaction is analogous to how photosynthetic organisms obtain energy through water oxidation.
-In photosystem II, the oxygen-evolving complex oxidizes oxygen in H2O (oxidation number -2) to O2 (oxidation number—0).
+This reaction is analogous to the way photosynthetic organisms obtain energy via water oxidation.
+In photosystem II, the oxygen-evolving complex oxidizes oxygen in H2O (oxidation number -2) to O2 (oxidation number 0).
 Some redox pairs, starting with H2O/O2, are shown below for photosystem II.

 H2O/O2 → P680/P680* → (Plastoquione)OX/(Plastoquione)RED

-The first reaction is endergonic and requires photons as an energy source photons.
+The first reaction is endergonic and requires photons as an energy source.

 Use of H+ as a sink for electrons for oxidation reactions that produce H2.

 H+ has an oxidation number of +1.
-Hence, it can be reduced to H2 (oxidation number of 0) as it gains electrons from substrates/cofactors, which get oxidized.
+Hence, it can be reduced to H2 (oxidation number 0) as it gains electrons from substrates/cofactors that become oxidized.
 This general reaction is shown below.

 2H+ + (substrate/cofactor)RED → H2 + (substrate/cofactor)OX